-As at 31 December 2020 years 2019 years
+As at 31 December 2021 years 2020 years

 Core portfolio 1.9 1.9

-Surplus portfolio 3.3 3.2
+Surplus portfolio 0.0 3.3

-In addition to duration management, the Company uses Value at Risk ("VaR") on a monthly basis to measure potential losses in the estimated fair values of its cash and invested assets and to understand and monitor risk.
-The VaR calculation is performed using variance/ covariance risk modelling to capture the cash flows and embedded optionality of the portfolio.
+In addition to duration management, the Company uses VaR on a monthly basis to measure potential losses in the estimated fair values of its cash and invested assets and to understand and monitor risk.
+The VaR calculation is performed using variance/covariance risk modelling to capture the cash flows and embedded optionality of the portfolio.
 Securities are valued individually using standard market pricing models.
 These security valuations serve as the input to many risk analytics, including full valuation risk analyses, as well as parametric methods that rely on option adjusted risk sensitivities to approximate the risk and return profiles of the portfolio.